blurite/rsprox/README.md

 or by it via gradle as `./gradlew proxy`.

 > [!NOTE]
-> Native client can currently only be ran on Windows and Linux (requiring wine).
+> Native client can currently only be run on Windows and Linux (requiring wine).
 > MacOS support will be added in the future.

 ### Usage